Jessamine Shumate: Work

 Another two works were done in watercolor painting of the Philpott Dam in Henry County.
 These were done during the construction phase of the dam, and both paintings show the temporary cement factory that was constructed to make the cement locally, and then taken down and removed after the dam was constructed.
 Her paintings are the only representations from this period, since most other photographic work concentrated on the construction of the dam itself, and not in the engineering aspects of the construction site.
 These paintings have recently been given to the Philpott Dam.
-"Relatives of the late artist Ada Jessamine Shumate, who contributed two of her paintings of the construction of Philpott Dam to the dam's visitor's center.
+"Relatives of the late artist Ada Jessamine Shumate, who contributed two of her paintings of the construction of Philpott Dam to the dam's visitor center.
 Shumate was a native of Henry County who painted the construction during the 1950s.
 Sharing the paintings with the public is a fitting tribute to her work and a good way for people to get a sense of what went into creating the dam."
-Another article commented: "Relatives of the late artist Ada Jessamine Shumate, who contributed two of her paintings of the construction of Philpott Dam to the dam's visitor's center.
+Another article commented: "Relatives of the late artist Ada Jessamine Shumate, who contributed two of her paintings of the construction of Philpott Dam to the dam's visitor center.
 Shumate was a native of Henry County who painted the construction during the 1950s.
 Sharing the paintings with the public is a fitting tribute to her work and a good way for people to get a sense of what went into creating the dam."

 Another series of paintings were done when she was a student at the Woman's College in Greensboro, North Carolina, now the University of North Carolina at Greensboro.
 Some of these paintings show a cubist style of the gym and other buildings, showing images of the past and present brought together, so older buildings appear to overlap newer construction.
 Other paintings are pastels showing scenes of student housing and life in Greensboro, North Carolina, from the late 1940s.